madkins23/go-slog/handlers/flash/README.md

   In all likelihood `LogValuer` attributes will be relatively rare and even when used only apply to a small percentage of all attributes, reducing this overhead.

+### Mutex vs Goroutine

+The Interwebs suggest that using a channels and a goroutine is better than using a `sync.Mutex` to guard an `io.Writer`.
+Experimentation in this context suggests otherwise.
+Overall the goroutine version seems slower.
+Upping the channel buffer size made it closer but didn't fix it.

 ### Benchmark Tests

 The benchmark tests mentioned above have nothing to do with the `bench` package.